crest-summit/summit-help/summit/checklists/proposal/waivedIndirect.md

-When a department or college agrees not to charge their portion of the returned indirect.
+Approval is required from each Department or College agreeing not to charge their portion of the returned overhead.